tongJK/SmartStockCheck/README.md

 - Display and analyze amount of product shelves stock.
 - Notice when product is empty.

+- For Public Ver.
+ It's a sample result of this project for show what this project can do and interview how this project work and for interview my abilities, skill and experience.

+ - If you interested in this project, You can contact me.

 ## Environment
 - Webcam Camera, IP Camera or CCTV